Updated December 2022

 What do all of these icons have in common?
 For sure, some had special connections or advantages that helped them break into their field—but each and every one had to work hard, deal with setbacks, and really struggle to achieve their goals.

 Think you have what it takes to run an office, or maybe even start your own business one day?
-You don't necessarily need a 4-year university degree to put your plan in motion.
+You don't necessarily need a four-year university degree to put your plan in motion.

 A quality business diploma covers the basics of administration, marketing, and sales strategy, and offers a direct route to entry-level employment.
 From there, your talent and hard work will open up doors to promotion and entrepreneurship.